ucsd-cse11-w24/cse11-pa1-starter/README.md

 - Write functions that take integer parameters and return integer results.
 - Practice using design recipes

+## Collaboration
+Different assignments in this course have different collaboration policies.
+On this assignment, you can collaborate with **anyone in the course**, including **sharing code**.
+In your submission, give credit to all students and course staff who helped you with this assignment by noting their name and how you used their ideas or work.
+Note that using someone's work without giving credit to them is a violation of academic integrity.

 ## Process
 - General instructions for setting up your environment can be found in [this](https://github.com/CSE11-SU121-Assignments/cse11-pa0.5-Setup-starter/blob/main/Instructions%20for%20setting%20up%20Java%20on%20your%20own%20machine.pdf) document, and as video tutorials for [Windows](https://drive.google.com/file/d/1FxIAaGj7JAAN5QNpqcx1JBdv36yzX6TX/view?usp=sharing)  and [Mac](https://drive.google.com/file/d/1EsF6t_ZA7TIdQ0iIu9X_dh1T5YGmzxNG/view?usp=sharing).
 Instructions for accessing CloudLabs can be found [here](https://github.com/CSE11-SU21-Assignments/cse11-sp21-pa0.5-Setup-starter/blob/main/CloudLabs%20Instructions.pdf).
 - If you get stuck at any point, do any one of the following: